Do’s and Don’ts After a Car Accident

 If you or a loved one has been injured in a car accident, you are facing many stressful issues.
 Your injuries may be significant with immediate medical concerns and expenses.
 You may also be facing time out of work, which means lost wages and a large pile of bewildering paperwork.

-You may have been told by your insurance company or others that you do not need an attorney.
+You may have been told by your insurance company or others that you do not need an car accident attorney.
 However, it is important to remember that your insurance agent works for the insurance company, and not for you.
 An insurance agent’s goal may be to have the insurance company pay as little as possible on your claim.
 Therefore, it is important to consult with an experienced personal injury attorney as soon as possible following your car crash.
 A lawyer with the right experience will advise you and your loved ones to decide on the right course of action and protect your rights.

 Here are some Do’s and Don’ts to help you following a car accident: